Many people think it would be fun to have an owl for a pet, but few people have any true comprehension of what is involved in caring for one.

 2. Feathers, pellets, and poop!
 Owls molt thousands of feathers every year, and they wind up everywhere.
 Owls throw up pellets of fur and bones wherever they happen to be at the time.
 And poop happens.
 A lot.
 In addition to "regular" poop (like most birds), owls also empty out the ceca at the end of their intestines about once a day.
 This discharge is the consistency of chocolate pudding, but smells as bad as the nastiest thing you can imagine.
 And it stains something awful.
 Keeping owls involves non-stop cleaning.

 1. FOOD.
 You can't just go down to the local grocery store and buy Owl Chow.
 Owls are strict carnivores and require diets of whole animals for proper health.
-For Alice, that translates into her own chest freezer stocked with pocket gophers, rats, rabbits, and mice.
-Each day Karla thaws an animal for her, removes the organs Alice won't eat, and serves it up for Alice.
+The Owl Center has chest freezers stocked with pocket gophers, rats, rabbits, and mice.
+Each day food is thawed and staff remove the stomach, instestines and bladders from the food animals before serving them to the owls.
 Leftovers from the previous day must be located and removed, as owls like to cache (or hide) leftover food for later.
 If you're not prepared to thaw and cut up dead animals every night of your life for 10 years or more, you aren't up for having an owl.

 The International Owl Center advances the survival of wild owl populations through education and research.
 We plan to accomplish our mission through biological and cultural programs and displays, green building design, citizen-science and other research, international exchange of information, the World Owl Hall of Fame, the International Festival of Owls, and other means.